frengor/CadregaBot/README.md

 # CadregaBot

-An implementation for MNKGame AI for the course of Algorithms and Data Structures at the University of Bologna a.a.
+An implementation for MNKGame AI for the course of Algorithms and Data Structures at the University of Bologna A.A.
 2021/2022.

 Compile and run: